“You can’t upload love, you can’t download time, you can’t Google all of life’s answers. You must actually live some of

 Passive screen time is exactly what it sounds like, watching a screen while our body is at rest.
 Parents typically know that this time needs to be monitored and limited.
 On the other hand, interactive screen time is when our bodies and minds are both engaged (i.e., video games).
 This is less likely to be monitored and perceived as less harmful because the child is physically active.
 But it is actually thought to be more damaging to the developing brain than passive screen time.
 Screen-based media has been shown to physically change the brain structure — it leads to white matter changes, impacting young children’s learning language and literacy skills.

 Interactive Screen Time

 Interactive screen time overstimulates the pre-frontal cortex of a child’s brain, causing it to work on what’s called a variable reward system.
 A child’s brain lacks a fully developed self-control system to help them with stopping this kind of obsessive behavior.
 What happens when you try to take your child’s screen away?
 They have a difficult time self-regulating, and you see age-inappropriate tantrums.
 When the unnatural overstimulation of a screen chronically stresses kids’ nervous systems, they remain in fight or flight mode, which, over time, leads to dysregulated behavior and less efficient stress management.

 Integrative child psychiatrist Dr. Victoria Dunckley has described this as a disorder called Electronic Screen Syndrome.
 Signs and symptoms include irritability, mood swings, low frustration tolerance, disorganized or oppositional behavior, poor sportsmanship, social immaturity, poor eye contact, sleep deprivation, learning difficulties, poor executive function, and short-term memory loss.

 How You Can Take Back Control

-Ultimately, parents hold the responsibility of facilitating healthy boundaries with their child’s screen use.
+Ultimately, parents are responsible for facilitating healthy boundaries with their child’s screen use.
 So what can you do to take back some control of your family’s screen time?
-I recommend that you create a well-thought-out plan, write it down, and display it somewhere for everyone in the family to see.
+I recommend you create a well-thought-out plan, write it down, and display it somewhere for everyone in the family to see.
 Perhaps you can develop a Personalized Family Media Use Plan offered by the American Academy of Pediatrics.